ShimmerEngineering/Shimmer-C-API/ShimmerBLE/MultiVerisenseExample/README.md

-# MultiShimmerExample
+# MultiVerisenseExample
-The MultiShimmerExample is used to connect and stream data from Verisense device(s) via Bluetooth.
+The MultiVerisenseExample is used to connect and stream data from Verisense device(s) via Bluetooth.
-**Please make sure ShimmerAPI and ShimmerBLEAPI are built successfully before run MultiShimmerExample**.
+**Please make sure ShimmerAPI and ShimmerBLEAPI are built successfully before run MultiVerisenseExample**.

-MultiShimmerExample is broken into the following projects, please refer to the Readme of each project for further info
+MultiVerisenseExample is broken into the following projects, please refer to the Readme of each project for further info

-      1. MultiShimmerExample.Android
+      1. MultiVerisenseExample.Android

-      2. MultiShimmerExample.iOS
+      2. MultiVerisenseExample.iOS

-      3. MultiShimmerExample.UWP
+      3. MultiVerisenseExample.UWP

 NOTE: So far only the UWP and Android project has been tested and confirmed to run, the other projects may require extra development to get functional.

-NOTE: The MultiShimmerExample provides
+NOTE: The MultiVerisenseExample provides
 - Connect to Verisense device(s)
 - Streaming Accel data from Verisense device(s)

 HOW TO USE:
-  - Add the uuid(s) for each of the device(s) that you want to connect to the variable List<string> uuids in MainPage.xaml.cs in the MultiShimmerExample project
+  - Add the uuid(s) for each of the device(s) that you want to connect to the variable List<string> uuids in MainPage.xaml.cs in the MultiVerisenseExample project
-  - Launch MultiShimmerExample in Visual Studio (user expected to see these four buttons which are Connect Devices, Start Streaming, Stop Streaming and Disconnect Devices)
+  - Launch MultiVerisenseExample in Visual Studio (user expected to see these four buttons which are Connect Devices, Start Streaming, Stop Streaming and Disconnect Devices)
   - Press Connect Devices button and observe the output in Visual Studio Output
   - Press Start Streaming button and observe the output in Visual Studio Output
   - After a few minutes or how long user want it to stream, press Stop Streaming button and observe the output in Visual Studio Output